Configuring multiple Applications with a single Manifest¶

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20

 applications: - name: monitorservice stack: cflinuxfs3 instances: 1 buildpacks: - java_buildpack routes: - route: monitorservice-myTenant.apps.myRegion.mindsphere.io path: /monitorservice/target/monitorservice-0.0.1.BUILD-SNAPSHOT.jar memory: 1GB services: - mymongodb - name: monitorui instances: 1 routes: - route: monitorui-myTenant.apps.myRegion.mindsphere.io buildpacks: - staticfile_buildpack path: /monitorui/www memory: 1GB

-In a final step the defined or generated routes are used to configure the components in the Developer Cockpit.
+In a final step the generated routes are used to configure the components in the Developer Cockpit.
 Each component requires

 - a name which must match the Cloud Foundry application name and